vaadin/bookstore-example/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/vaadin-flow/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-# Bookstore App Starter for Vaadin Flow
+# Bookstore App Starter for Vaadin

 A project example for a Vaadin application that only requires a Servlet 3.1 container to run (no other JEE dependencies).
 The UI is built with Java only.